GeekHunter-Brasil/hello-world/testing-styleguide/README.md

 Using the same logic as in the Manager layer, we mock the dependencies and test if they are called appropriately.

 Let's follow the example of the `HiringUpdater`.
-In order to update the ActiveModel records, it needs to first validate the parameters received from the manager via a `HiringUpdateValidator`.
+In order to update the ActiveRecord records, it needs to first validate the parameters received from the manager via a `HiringUpdateValidator`.
 Then it either raises an Exception if parameters are invalid or proceeds to call a `DelegateRepository` in order to effectively persist the updates to the database.
 After updating, it returns the updated Hiring.

 ❌ Bad